 ESU #13 is committed to offering employment and educational opportunities to its employees and students in a climate free of discrimination.
+ESU #13 does not discriminate on the basis of race, color, national origin, sex, disability, age, religion, sexual orientation, gender identity, or any other status protected by law.
 Accordingly, unlawful discrimination of any kind by ESU #13 employees, including co-workers, non-employees (such as volunteers), third parties, and others is strictly prohibited and will not be tolerated.
 All ESU #13 employees are expected to take prompt and appropriate actions to report and prevent discrimination.
-Employees who witness or become aware of possible discrimination must immediately report the conduct to his or her supervisor or the designated Compliance Coordinator
+Employees who witness or become aware of possible discrimination must immediately report the conduct to his or her supervisor or the designated Compliance Coordinator.